mark-watson/Clojure-AI-Book/manuscript/openai.md

 I have been working as an artificial intelligence practitioner since 1982 and the capability of the beta OpenAI APIs is the most impressive thing that I have seen (so far!) in my career.
 These APIs use the GPT-3 model.

-I recommend reading the online documentation for the [online documentation for the APIs](https://beta.openai.com/docs/introduction/key-concepts) to see all the capabilities of the beta OpenAI APIs.
+I recommend reading the [online documentation for the APIs](https://platform.openai.com/docs/introduction/key-concepts) to see all the capabilities of the OpenAI APIs.

 **Note:** I implemented client code from scratch in earlier editions of this book.
-That code is still in the GitHub repository for this book in the directory **openai_api_mw**.
+That code is still in the GitHub repository in the directory **openai_api_mw**.
 The latest code that uses Werner Kok's library https://github.com/wkok/openai-clojure/ is in the directory **openai_api**.
 I haven't changed the APIs in my wrapper code, just the underlying implementation.

 Let's start by jumping into the example code.

-The library that I wrote for this chapter supports three functions: for completing text, summarizing text, and answering general questions.
-The single OpenAI model that the beta OpenAI APIs use is fairly general purpose and can generate cooking directions when given an ingredient list, grammar correction, write an advertisement from a product description, generate spreadsheet data from data descriptions in English text, etc.
+The library that I wrote for this chapter supports three functions: completing text, summarizing text, and answering general questions.
+The single OpenAI model that the OpenAI APIs use is fairly general purpose and can perform tasks like:

+- Generate cooking directions when given an ingredient list.
+- Grammar correction.
+- Write an advertisement from a product description.
+- Generate spreadsheet data from data descriptions in English text.

-Given the examples from [https://beta.openai.com](https://beta.openai.com) and the Clojure examples here, you should be able to modify my example code to use any of the functionality that OpenAI documents.
+Given the examples from [https://platform.openai.com](https://platform.openai.com) (will require you to login) and the Clojure examples here, you should be able to modify my example code to use any of the functionality that OpenAI documents.

 We will look closely at the function **completions** and then just look at the small differences to the other two example functions.
 The definitions for all three exported functions are kept in the file **src/openai_api/core.clj***.
 You need to request an API key (I had to wait a few weeks to recieve my key) and set the value of the environment variable **OPENAI_KEY** to your key.
 You can add a statement like: